There is A LOT of markets in Gran Canaria!!!! From the large to the small. Here is my complete guide to Gran Canaria markets.

 Markets Gran Canaria in the South

-3. San Fernando Maspalamos Market
+3. San Fernando Market Maspalomas

 How to get to the Market in Maspalomas

-The market is in the actual town of Maspalomas (most of the restaurants of this area are in Melonaras which is a car journey away).
+The market is in the actual town of Maspalomas (most of the restaurants in this area are in Melonaras which is a car journey away).
 The market runs from 8 am to 2 pm on Wednesdays and Saturdays.

 If you’re heading south on Gran Canaria don’t miss my post on the Best Things to do in Maspalomas

-4. Mogan Market
+4. Mogan Market Gran Canaria

 Puerto Mogán massive Friday market is so crowded that there’s now a Monday handicraft market in the town as well.
 This focuses on handmade goods and all stallholders have to be certified as local handicraft producers.
-The Monday Mogán market is behind the beach rather than along the harbour wall.
+The Monday Mogán market is behind the playa rather than along the harbour wall.

 Looking for another great foodie experience in Spain?
 Check out this post on the 10 Best Pintxos in San Sebastian – one of the best foodie cities in the world.

-How to get to the Market in Mogan
+How to get to Mogan Market

 Las Palmas Markets